NicoZweifel/bevy_eidolon/README.md

 > *"Reality is illusion"*

 This is a generic instanced material, mostly as a high-performance replacement for gizmos.
-I am planning to use this as a base for other instanced materials by allowing shader overwrites, similar to the `MaterialExtension` in bevy.
+I am planning to use this as a base for other instanced materials by allowing shader overwrites, similar to the `Material` and `MaterialExtension` in bevy.

 ## Who is this for?